A Platform to Amplify Community-led Leadership and Development

 How does the idea affect or change the fundamental nature of the larger ecosystem that surrounds it (as described above) in a new and/or far-reaching way?
 (500 characters)

 1) Local leaders can define problems and roll out solutions, and – perhaps most importantly – monitor and sustain the results.
-By activating leadership, social cohesion, gender equity, and resilience, communities can thrive with less external support, and produce evidence supporting a community-led approach to poverty-reduction.
+By activating leadership, social cohesion, gender equity, and resilience, communities can thrive with less external support, while producing evidence supporting a community-led approach to poverty-reduction.

-2) Village leadership and local government can interact more effectively, leading to more responsive, action-oriented, and inclusive leadership.
+2) Village leadership and local government can interact, leading to more responsive, action-oriented, and inclusive leadership.

 What will be different within the target community as a result of implementing the idea?
 What is the scope and scale of that difference?
 How long will it take to see that difference and how will it be sustained beyond BridgeBuilder support?
 (500 characters)